 This is a great way to provide them with food that you KNOW they will like!

 7. Restaurant or Grocery Gift Card

-If neither of the above options appeal to you, or you just don’t know this new mom very well, you can’t go wrong with a gift card to a local restaurant.
+If neither of the above options appeals to you, give a gift card to a local restaurant instead.

 Don’t know what kind of food they like?
 That’s okay!
 Grab a gift card that offers a few different restaurant options.

 If you go this route, they aren’t committed to eating at just one place, but can choose from a few different options.

 Groceries are an incredibly helpful gift for busy moms.
 This is a great option if you feel comfortable asking them to make you a list of groceries that they need.